 That said, I remain a big fan of refurbished Apple gear, especially when it.
 That's because Apple routinely offers iPhones, Macs and other stuff for less than the price of new -- but still exactly as good as new.
 Ah, but here's the challenge: How can you find out when adds something you want?
 And what if you're looking for a particular model or configuration not offered by Apple proper?
 Where can you find third-party deals on refurbs?

 Simple: Head to RefurbMe.
 Born years ago as a simple catalog of Apple's own clearance items, the site now offers all manner of refurbished Apple products from many sources, like Amazon, Back Market, Gazelle and Mac of All Trades.
 Even better, it can alert you when a particular item becomes available.

-The site is divided into six major sections: Mac Laptop, Mac Desktop, iPhone, iPad, Apple Watch and Apple TV.
-(You can also search for a specific product, natch.)
-Click iPhone, for example, and you can then filter by model, carrier and seller.
+The site is divided into six major sections: MacBooks, iPhone, Mac Desktop, iPad, Apple Watch and Apple TV.
+(You can also search for a specific product.)
+Click iPhone, for example, and you can then filter by model, carrier and other criteria.

-So, for example, if you happened to be looking for an unlocked iPhone 7 Plus ($322 at Walmart) with at least 128GB of storage, RefurbMe would help you zero in on a $579 option from Mac of All Trades.
-(Whether or not that's a smart buy is topic for debate; just saying you can find it easily.)
+So, for example, if you happened to be looking for an unlocked iPhone XR ($599 at Apple), you'd quickly see that the lowest price comes from Back Market.
+(Whether or not that's a smart buy is open to debate; just saying you can find it easily.)